 There’s no doubt that milk thistle can be great for your liver health.
 Silymarin and Silbinin increase protein recruitment and accelerate the birth of healthy new liver cells, even in conditions where the liver is scarred like cirrhosis.
 One human study demonstrated that milk thistle was excellent at protecting human livers against damage from solvents, paints and glues, and decreasing total liver enzyme levels.
 In total there has been over 450 studies praising milk thistle’s effect on the liver.

-The problem is that the one such benefit which helps your acne, the increase in glutathione synthesis, can be found elsewhere easily and with less risk.
+The problem is that the one such benefit which helps your acne, the increase in glutathione synthesis, can be found elsewhere easily.
 I would never recommend milk thistle before selenium or zinc.
 Those minerals are proven to clear acne (by 49.8% in zinc’s case) and they’re also essential nutrients.